CloudBindle/provision_bindle/README.md

     cd architecture-setup
     bash setup.sh

+!!!
+IMPORTANT !!!
 You will also need to get a confidential pem key for GNOS upload/download from your GNOS admin or a fellow cloud shepard.
-Please copy it to /home/ubuntu/.ssh/gnostest.pem
+Please copy it to /home/ubuntu/.ssh/gnostest.pem before running the next step, or otherwise the Ansible playbook will fail to run completely leaving the system in a half-broken state.

 ## Running